LeoMacP/Last-Draw/README.md

 # Project Description:
-Last Draw is a Western-themed point-and-click adventure game in which the player must make quick, strategic decisions within time limits.
+Last Draw is a Western-themed point-and-click adventure game in which players must make quick, strategic decisions within time limits.
 Each choice influences the game's narrative path and outcomes.

 # Overview
 Purpose:
-  This project aims to provide players with an engaging, time-sensitive adventure where choices impact the story and the final challenge.
+  This project aims to provide players an engaging, time-sensitive adventure where choices impact the story and the final challenge.

 Scope:
   - Included Features: